 - 4.1.
 Proposals must demonstrate multi-disciplinary and multi-institutional collaboration.
-Projects must be led by DIN member university with substantive inputs from at minimum two DIN member universities as listed in section 4.6.
-However, broader engagement across DIN universities is strongly encouraged and may be assessed more favourably. - 4.2.
-DIN encourages the participation of diverse project teams in the SII program.
+Projects must be led by a DIN or DSI member university with substantive inputs from at minimum one DIN member university and one DSI member university, as listed in section 4.9. - 4.2.
+DIN encourages the participation of diverse project teams in the funding program.
 Gender, culture, and career seniority diversity of project teams are strongly encouraged. - 4.3.
-Project teams may include academics from other states or other research organisations.
-However, limited funding, up to \$90,250 is available to support research at non-NSW-based

-- universities.
-This funding limit applies to the participation of the Australian National University as a non-NSW-based university. - 4.4.
-Accordingly, projects involving non-member institutions or interstate collaborations should only rely on key person contributions in exceptional circumstances and where the capability is demonstrably absent from DIN member universities.
-The contributions of such non-DIN partner institutions will be governed by terms consistent with those governing DIN member institutions. - 4.5.
+Project teams may include academics from other states or other research organisations across the Australian Defence Science and Universities Network (ADSUN).
+However, limited funding is available to support research at non DIN and DSI universities. - 4.4.
+Accordingly, projects involving non DIN and DSI institutions should only rely on key person contributions in exceptional circumstances and where the capability is absent from DIN or DSI member universities.
+The contributions of such institutions will be governed by terms consistent with those governing DIN member institutions. - 4.5.
 Industry involvement and co-funding are strongly encouraged but are not necessary for a successful proposal.
-DIN funds cannot be used to cover the expenses of an industry partner.
-Similarly, strong connections with Defence Science and Technology Group or the Australian Defence Force are favourable. - 4.6.
-The lead organisation (a DIN member university) submits the application on behalf of project partners and is responsible for the project management of the grant.
+Similarly, strong connections with the Defence Science and Technology Group or the Australian Defence Force are favourable.